pingcap/docs-tidb-operator/en/backup-restore-cr.md

     Note that in v1.1.2 and earlier versions, this field does not exist.
 The backup data is deleted along with the CR by default.
 For v1.1.3 or later versions, if you want to keep this earlier behavior, set this field to `Delete`.

+* `.spec.cleanOption`: the clean behavior for the backup file when the backup CR is deleted after backing up the cluster.
+For details, refer to [Clean backup data](backup-restore-overview.md#clean-backup-data)
 * `.spec.from.host`: the address of the TiDB cluster to be backed up, which is the service name of the TiDB cluster to be exported, such as `basic-tidb`.
 * `.spec.from.port`: the port of the TiDB cluster to be backed up.
 * `.spec.from.user`: the user of the TiDB cluster to be backed up.